Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Time Series Analysis

-Figures \ref{fig:lagclean1} - \ref{fig:lagflag1} show the CCCD and CCPD compared to the JAVELIN lag distributions for each object in the main sample.
+Figures \ref{fig:lagclean1} - \ref{fig:lagflag1} show the CCCD and CCPD compared to the JAVELIN lag distributions.
 For objects in Figures \ref{fig:lagclean1} - \ref{fig:lagclean3}, the ICCF results are generally consistent with the JAVELIN results in at least one of the \textit{r}, \textit{i} and \textit{z} bands, while the lag distributions from ICCF are significantly wider than the JAVELIN lag distributions.
 However, we also find a few objects where ICCF does not produce good lag measurements, or the ICCF results deviate significantly from the JAVELIN results in all bands.
 We add $flag=2$ to these objects in Table \ref{tab:objresult}, and show their JAVELIN and ICCF results in Figure \ref{fig:lagflag1}.
 Finally, we note that we reanalyzed DES J033719.99$-$262418.83 from \citet{Mudd17}, which is in the C2 supernova field.
 This object is a marginal detection both here and in \citet{Mudd17}, with large uncertainties in lags from JAVELIN and ICCF, and we therefore do not include it in our main sample.
+We provide more detailed comments on the comparison between the JAVELIN and ICCF results in the Appendix.

 The larger uncertainties of lag measurements from ICCF compared to JAVELIN are typical.
 JAVELIN likely underestimates uncertainties because of non-Gaussian or other issues in the lightcurve uncertainties and because the second lightcurve may not simply be a shifted, scaled and smoothed version of the first.
 On the other hand, previous studies \citep[e.g.][]{Jiang2017} find that ICCF does not work well in recovering time lags less than the cadence of the lightcurve, which is the case of many of our objects in the C26202 field.
 JAVELIN provides a much better means of interpolating and weighting interpolated points than linear interpolation.
 We further compare the performance of JAVELIN and ICCF through simulations in Section \ref{subsec:anl-simulation}.
 We only report the lags from JAVELIN hereafter.